wkorando/developer/java-panama/ffm-intro.md

    3. Obtain a method handle of the target foreign function, and invoke it

-   To perform a downcall, the FFM API needs to know which native function to invoke.
+   To perform a downcall (Java code calling native code), the FFM API needs to know which native function to invoke.
 This is achieved with a *FunctionDescriptor* which describes the signature of the C function to invoke, i.e. its parameter types and its return type.
-To model those C types from Java, the FFM API uses different *MemoryLayout* objects.
+To model those C types from Java, the FFM API uses various *MemoryLayout* objects.

    The native function will be invoked via a corresponding Method Handle.
 This Method Handle is created using the corresponding FunctionDescriptor.